Skip to main content Skip to secondary navigation

 FarmShare

 FarmShare is a shared computing environment available to students, faculty and staff with fully sponsored SUNetIDs.
 FarmShare is an excellent resource for coursework-related and miscellaneous computational tasks.
-FarmShare give those doing research a place to practice coding and learn technical solutions that can assist help them attain their research goals, prior to scaling up to Sherlock or another cluster.
+FarmShare gives those doing research a place to practice coding and learn technical solutions that can help them attain their research goals, prior to scaling up to Sherlock or another cluster.

 Sherlock